sueanyv/busmall/userstories.md

-User should be able to see pictures
-User wants pictures to change
-User should be able to pic pictures that they like the most

-Dev
-Pictures should be uniform
-Pictures should not repeat
-Pictures should show
+User Stories

+As a Shopper/Rider I want to be able to give feedback on items being sold and what I am interested in buying

+As a Shopper/Rider  I need instructions on what to do on the survey.

+As a Shopper/Rider  I want to be able to quickly select items with a click

+Shopper/Rider  I want a continuous flow of pics, a nice, organized and easy to use site.